 Glass Wafer Fabrication Process

 The introduction of materials into the glass wafer fabrication process usually involves the sizing of the substrate for subsequent operations.
 This can be achieved by several means depending on the overall diameter, thickness, and type of glass being used.
 Thin sheets are scribed, thick sheets are water jetted and blocks are wire sewn to begin the process with a wafer blank.

 At Coresix, we have the capability to apply the most effective edge solution for every application including 45°, radius, radius blend and custom edge profiles.
-Each glass wafer is individually edged on a Precision CNC Edge Grinding Station.
+Each clear glass wafer is individually edged on a Precision CNC Edge Grinding Station.
 Where required, physical features are applied including Semi Standard Flats and Notches, alignment marks, cavities, and holes.

 For glass wafer applications requiring characteristics not available in the raw glass from including thickness, thickness tolerance, thickness variation, flatness and parallelism, these critical specifications are established early in the fabrication process through double-side lapping.
 We run multiple platforms and variations of the lapping process to consistently meet the most stringent of these requirements from small volume R&D to high volume production.

 Once the physical characteristics of the glass wafer have been achieved through double-side lapping, our polishing processes focus on creating clear, pristine surfaces.
 Coresix has the capacity to run high volumes of glass wafers through various double-side polishing processes including Commercial Polish to remove subsurface damage, and final polish to create flawless surface finishes and Super Polish to achieve smooth surfaces to 2Å RMS

 Coresix has multiple UV and CO2 laser systems for the application of unique serialization to glass wafers.
 Our systems accommodate SEMI standards and custom parameters to the precise location.
 Once the laser mark is applied, the glass wafer is re-cleaned and inspected before final packaging.
 Wafer ID’s can be applied to the label and data provided to each part.